bpalma89/MyMoviesAppMobile/README.md

 React Navigation is built with JavaScript and lets you create components and navigation patterns that look and feel like truly native ones.
 React Navigation uses what's called a stack navigator to manage the navigation history and presentation of the appropriate screen based on the route taken by a user inside the app.
 [More Info](https://reactnavigation.org/)

+### React Paper

+React Native Paper is a high-quality, standard-compliant Material Design library that has you covered in all major use-cases.[More Info](https://callstack.github.io/react-native-paper/)

 ### Axios

 Axios is a promise-based HTTP Client for node.js and the browser.
 It is isomorphic (= it can run in the browser and nodejs with the same codebase).
 [More Info](https://axios-http.com/docs/intro)